jrie/ReLayX2/README.md

 ### Image import

 Images can be imported by using drag an drop.
 In order to import a image, select a container where the image should become placed and drag and drop the desired image into the window.
-In order to see the image, you have then to deselect the container (active selection overrides the image display for the item).